kintohub/kintohub/docs/anatomy/anatomy-build-settings.md

 ## Jobs Build Settings

-Aside from **General Build Settings** Jobs introduce the following:
+Aside from **General Build Settings** Jobs introduces the following:

 * **Run Timeout** - if your job takes longer than this specified time, it will fail with a timeout.
 * **Schedule Cron Job** - When enabled, your job will run on a schedule.
-If you do not enable a schedule, you will need to manually trigger your job via a CI/CD event or `Trigger Deploy` button at the top right of your service.
+If you do not enable a schedule, you will need to manually trigger your job via a CI/CD event or **Trigger Deploy** button at the top right of your service.

 :::tip
-Set the **Run Timeout** to a value that you know should never happen.
+Set the **Run Timeout** to the lowest value that you know should never happen.
 If your job runs longer than the time you specify, KintoHub will cancel the job as a Timeout.
 This protects your job from running up your bill when an infinite loop / never-ending code problem occurs
 :::